-- Program activities and scope.
+- Program activities and scope,

-- Selection process for assisted units.
+- · The selection process for assisted units

-- Project development.
+- Project development

-- Contractor Procurement.
+- Contractor Procurement

-- Service program linkages.
+- Service program linkages;

-- Program service area.
+- Program service area;

-- Public outreach procedures.
+- Public outreach procedures;

-- Staffing.
+- Staffing; and

 - Fiscal management.

 The Administrative Plan is enforceable along with the terms of the Program Agreement and will be reviewed by OCR staff as part of monitoring.